-How regularly you should install new air filters might depend on the following:
+How frequently you have to exchange the air filters might depend on the following:

-- Air filter kind
+- Air filter type

-- Complete indoor air quality
+- Overall indoor air quality

 - Number of pets

 - Air pollution levels and construction around the residence

 For standard 1"–3" air filters, companies typically instruct you to exchange them every 30–90 days.
 If you suffer from mild to moderate allergies, you can put in a better air filter or change them even more regularly.